francescocassini/efficient-masked-sign-motion-hand-refinement/README.md

 | `scripts/apply_delta.sh` | applies the patch and copies the overlay |
 | `docs/EXTERNAL_ARTIFACTS.md` | detailed data, weights and cache setup |

-The rest of this README is written from the perspective of the reconstructed SOKE checkout, because that is the codebase a reviewer will run.
+All paths and commands below refer to the reconstructed SOKE checkout.

 ## 1. Reconstruct the Codebase